Frequently Asked Questions

 Electronic Devices: For the safety and privacy of all our participants, families are only permitted to take pictures of their child in a swim class.
 You are more than welcome to come on deck to take pictures of your child.
 Cameras and cell phones are not permitted in the locker rooms for any reason, except when they are turned off and stored.

-Registration for next session: Progress reports will be issued at the 4th lesson.
+Registration for next session: Progress reports will be issued at the 5th lesson.
 Your Progress report will indicate the level to enroll in and the date registration opens.
 It is not unusual for a swimmer to need to continue in the same level for several sessions, swimming is progressive.
 All skills must be achieved for a given level before a child can progress to the next level.
-Member registration opens an average of one week before non-member registration.
 Classes can fill up fast, particularly in popular time slots, so register early.
 You may register online or at the Member Service Desk.

 Why does my child work on the same thing every class?
 Repetition is the key to learning for most young children.
 Repeating games and skills give children something to look forward to.
 Swim Lesson participants also feel a greater sense of success by mastering a skill they have been replicating.